devjuanca/Demo.Kafka/README.md

    ```
 2. API will expose health at `/health` and SSE at `/stock-prices/live`.
 3. Browse Blazor UI (see AppHost console for URL) to watch live prices.
+4. The StockFakeApi exposes `/stocks` endpoint with simulated stock prices (used by KafkaDemo.Api).

 ## Sample SSE Test
 ```bash